Richard D. Parsons joined The Rockefeller Foundation Board of Trustees in 2007.

 Before joining Time Warner, Mr. Parsons was Chairman and Chief Executive Officer of Dime Bancorp, Inc., one of the largest thrift institutions in the United States.
 Previously, he was the managing partner of the New York law firm Patterson, Belknap, Webb & Tyler.
 Prior to that, he held various positions in state and federal government, as counsel for Nelson Rockefeller and as a senior White House aide under President Gerald Ford.
 Mr. Parsons received his undergraduate education at the University of Hawaii and his legal training at Union University’s Albany Law School.

-Mr. Parsons’ civic and nonprofit commitments include Co-Chairman of the Mayor’s Commission on Economic Opportunity in New York; Chairman Emeritus of the Partnership for New York City; Chairman of the Apollo Theatre Foundation; Co- Chair of the National Museum of African American History and Culture and a member of the board of Teach for America.
-He also serves on the board of Estée Lauder.
+Mr. Parsons’ civic and nonprofit commitments include Co-Chairman of the Mayor’s Commission on Economic Opportunity in New York; Chairman Emeritus of the Partnership for New York City; Chairman of the Apollo Theatre Foundation and service on the boards of The National Museum of African American History and Culture, and Teach for America.
+He also serves on the board of Estée Lauder, Lazard, and Madison Square Garden.